-Lahaina noon will occur this year starting on May 18, 2016 with the second round of occurrences set to begin on July 11, 2016.
-Yes it’s hard to believe that it’s already that time of year!
-These events, when the Hawaii sun is directly overhead and casts no shadow, travel through the islands from south to north.
+Lahaina Noon will occur this year starting on Saturday, May 14, 2022, with the second round of occurrences set to end on July 27, 2022.
+Yes, it’s hard to believe that it’s already nearly summer in Hawaii!
+Lahaina Noon is the solar phenomenon that was named in a contest sponsored by the Bishop Museum.
+It occurs when the Hawaii sun is directly overhead, and, being at a 90 degree angle, casts no shadow.

 Here are the dates and times when you’ll find the Hawaii sun directly overhead:

-It seems obvious, but you’d be surprised just how many visitors we see who look burned to a crisp.
-Here’s what we do to stay out of the red.
+While it’s obvious just how strong the sun is here in Hawaii, you’d be surprised how many visitors we see who look painfully burned to a crisp.

-1. Sunscreen has not been proven effective in preventing skin cancer.
+1. Sunscreen hasn’t been proven effective in preventing skin cancer.
 Covering up is the only thing that works.
-We know, who wants to do that.
+But, we know, who wants to do that.
 See tips #4 and #6.

-3. Use safe sunscreens in two hour intervals; more frequently when in the water.
+3. Choose safe sunscreens applied at two-hour intervals, and more frequently when in the water.

-5. Don’t forget to apply sun protection to ears and lips.
+5. Don’t forget to apply sun protection to easily burned ears and lips.

 6. Wear a hat and sunglasses.